afrasd/NITCONF/README.md

   1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
   2. **Paper Title and Edit Options**: Displays the paper's title with a 'Display All' button.
   3. **Status**: The final status of the paper (Accept/Reject).

+### 'Notifications' Page
+- **Content**: Lists all notifications from PC, like paper assignments and deadline reminders.

 ### 2.6 Assumptions and Dependencies
 ## Assumptions: